WPT GTO Trainer: Get Started

-Review any previous Sessions from the main GTO Trainer Dashboard!
+Review previous Sessions from the main GTO Trainer Dashboard!

-1) Select the Spot you would like to review from the list of available Scenarios.
+1) Select the Spot you would like to review from available Scenarios

-- The total number of hands played as well as your total EV Loss overall for the specific Scenario is listed for quick reference
+- The total number of hands played as well as your total EV Loss overall for the specific Scenario are listed for quick reference

 2) Click the REVIEW SESSIONS button.

-- Overall EV Loss, Session Date, and Total Hands played are listed for each Session within that specific Scenario
+- Overall EV Loss, Session Date, and Total Hands played are listed for each Session within each specific Scenario

 - For best results and rapid improvement start by studying your largest EV Loss Spots

-4) Click the Blue REVIEW SESSIONS button to get the specific statistics for the individual Session within a Scenario You want to review.
+4) Click the Blue REVIEW SESSIONS button to get the specific statistics for the individual Session within a Scenario.
 A session review window will open.